edemaine/fold/doc/spec.md

   *Renamed from `edges_lengths` in version 1.1.*

 ## Face information: `faces_...`

+Faces in a FOLD file should correspond to the "material" being folded.
+In particular, they do not typically include the exterior (unbounded) face of a planar graph such as a crease pattern.

 The values of the following properties are zero-indexed arrays by face ID.